mohammadalbasha/rs4/README.md

 ## Environemnt variables

-they should be added to the .env file as described in the env tepmlate
+they should be added to the .env file as described in the env template

 ## Technlogies